mrrusof/mrrusof.github.io/_posts/2016-02-14-adjacent-coins.markdown

 ---

 Here is a problem that I considered solved for some months: The Adjacent Coins Problem.
-This is problem where you have to choose a coin that maximizes your gain or minimizes your loss, but you have to do it in linear time and constant memory.
+This is a problem where you have to choose a coin that maximizes your gain or minimizes your loss, but you have to do it in linear time and constant memory.
-Then, some three months ago, [some cool guy reviewed my code](https://github.com/mrrusof/algorithms/issues/1).
-I was impressed and humbled.
-Well, nobody's perfect, and that's ok.
-So this weekend, I finally put some time together and got it done.
-This is how I solved it.
+Then, around three months ago, [vladon reviewed my code](https://github.com/mrrusof/algorithms/issues/1).
+I was impressed.
+So this weekend, I finally put some time together and found the following solution.

 # Problem